What is the best POS system for hospitality in 2026?

 (Image source)

-Not to mention, the system allows you to design custom floor plans to accurately represent your bar or pub, and create as many menus as you need for different times of the day.
+Not to mention, the software allows you to design custom floor plans to accurately represent your bar or pub, and create as many menus as you need for different times of the day.

 Shift4

 Shift4 is a POS platform that provides a speedy service for the fast-paced environment of a bar or pub.
-It’s a user-friendly system that streamlines operations, including features like online ordering reservation and waitlist management, and access to sales and performance data.
+The system streamlines operations with features like online ordering reservation and waitlist management, and access to sales and performance data.

 Shift4's POS system on desktop and tablet, tablet, and card reader